sunnypatel165/ETL-Tool/README.md

 -Build, Compile and Run.

 Or<br>
-Refer to the Dropbox link in the first line.
+Refer to the <a href="https://www.dropbox.com/sh/iiwg73q27ia5c4h/AACGd4zQgXkJAMrUYp996IH1a?dl=0">Dropbox link</a>.
 It has screenshots and built JAR file.

 Or<br>
 Clone the JAR in dist/ETL.jar

+<h3>Note for current version:</h3>
+Paths used in the code are not relative/real, they are absolute paths refering to my PC, hence one has to change a few paths before getting it to work.<br> Also, to use SQL and JDBC data stores, necessary things may have to be installed like the drivers for JDBC and the MySQL.